-The router uses Port Address Translation (PAT), a method of mapping a TCP/UDP port to another TCP/UDP port by modifying packet header information as packets pass through.
-This configuration form allows up to 16 PAT rules to be specified.
-Table 35 describes the fields for defining these rules.
+The router actually uses Port Address Translation (PAT), which is a method of mapping a TCP/UDP port to another TCP/UDP port.
+The router modifies the information in the packet header as the packets traverse a router.
+This configuration form allows you to specify up to 16 PAT rules.

-Item Description Public Port(s) The range of public port numbers for NAT.
-Enter the initial and final port numbers separated by a hyphen.
-A single static port can also be specified.
-Private Port(s) The range of private port numbers for NAT.
-Enter the initial and final port numbers separated by a hyphen.
-A single static port can also be specified. Туре Protocol type - TCP or UDP.
-Server IP Address (NAT IPv4 only) Specifies the IPv4 address to which the router forwards incoming data.
-Server IPv6 Address (NAT IPv6 only) Specifies the IPv6 address to which the router forwards incoming data.
-Description A description of the rule.
+Item Description Public Port(s) The public port numbers range for NAT.
+Enter the initial and final port numbers separated by the hyphen mark.
+One static port is allowed as well.
+Private Port(s) The private port numbers range for NAT.
+Enter the initial and final port numbers separated by the hyphen mark.
+One static port is allowed as well. Туре Protocol type - TCP or UDP.
+Server IP address In IPv4 NAT Configuration only.
+IPv4 address where the router forwards incoming data.
+Server IPv6 address In IPv6 NAT Configuration only.
+IPv6 address where the router forwards incoming data.
+Description Description of the rule.

-Table 35: NAT Configuration Items Description
+Table 34: NAT Configuration